open-resources/dash_curriculum/tutorial/part3/chapter11.md

 ## Summary
 In this chapter, we have gone through several components that can add functionalities to your app.
 There are additional components and examples that can be found in the [Dash Documentation](https://dash.plotly.com/dash-core-components).
-In addition, there are third-party libraries that have nice components such as [Dash Mantine Components](https://dash-mantine-components.herokuapp.com/); however, these are not maintained by Dash.
+In addition, there are third-party libraries that have nice components such as [Dash Mantine Components](https://dash-mantine-components.herokuapp.com/); however, keep in mind that these are not maintained by Dash.

 This is the end of the section on Advanced Dash.
 In the next part, we will focus on polishing our Dash app through enhanced styling and improved app performance.